arnbme/apcupsd/README.md

 <a name="purpose"></a>
 ## 1. Purpose
 Perform a graceful hub shutdown when power is lost.

+Developed and tested on a Windows 10 system.

 This version, maintained by Arn Burkhoff, was derived from Steve Wright's APC UPS Monitor Driver release.